DavidBSauer/protMLP/README.md

-# protMLP
+# NN_thermoadaptation
-MLP regression of protein sequences
+Using MLP to predict OGT of protein sequence